 Interactive data analysis and BI

-Apache Spark in HDInsight stores data in Azure Storage or Azure Data Lake Store.
-Business experts and key decision makers can analyze and build reports over that data and use Microsoft Power BI to build interactive reports from the analyzed data.
+Apache Spark in HDInsight stores data in Azure Blob Storage, Azure Data Lake Gen1, or Azure Data Lake Storage Gen2.
+Business experts and key decision makers can analyze and build reports over that data.
+And use Microsoft Power BI to build interactive reports from the analyzed data.
 Analysts can start from unstructured/semi structured data in cluster storage, define a schema for the data using notebooks, and then build data models using Microsoft Power BI.
-Spark clusters in HDInsight also support a number of third-party BI tools such as Tableau making it an ideal platform for data analysts, business experts, and key decision makers.
+Spark clusters in HDInsight also support a number of third-party BI tools.
+Such as Tableau, making it easier for data analysts, business experts, and key decision makers.

 Spark Machine Learning

-Apache Spark comes with MLlib, a machine learning library built on top of Spark that you can use from a Spark cluster in HDInsight.
-Spark cluster on HDInsight also includes Anaconda, a Python distribution with a variety of packages for machine learning.
-Couple this with a built-in support for Jupyter and Zeppelin notebooks, and you have a top-of-the-line environment for creating machine learning applications.
+Apache Spark comes with MLlib.
+MLlib is a machine learning library built on top of Spark that you can use from a Spark cluster in HDInsight.
+Spark cluster in HDInsight also includes Anaconda, a Python distribution with different kinds of packages for machine learning.
+And with built-in support for Jupyter and Zeppelin notebooks, you have an environment for creating machine learning applications.

 Spark streaming and real-time data analysis